Classics at St. Olaf College

 Founded in 1971, the Medieval Studies interdisciplinary program invites students to examine the European Middle Ages (5th-15th centuries) from a variety of perspectives—literary, historical, artistic, religious, and cultural.

-Every student who majors in Medieval Studies completes the fourth semester of Latin, a medieval history course, a medieval literature course, and five other courses selected by the student from Art and Art History, Asian Studies, Enduring Questions, English, History, Music, Norwegian, Philosophy, Religion, and Theater.
+Every student who majors in Medieval Studies completes the fourth semester of Latin, a medieval history course, a medieval literature course, and five other courses selected by the student from Art History, Asian Studies, Enduring Questions, English, History, Music, Norwegian, Philosophy, Political Science, Religion, Russian, and Theater.
 One of the five electives must be an Independent Research on a topic of the student’s choice.
 Independent studies in medieval languages may be used as electives.
 Off-campus programs and courses at Carleton College extend the range of possibilities.

 St. Olaf students often combine a Medieval Studies major with another major like art history, English, history, philosophy, religion, women’s and gender studies, or a modern language.
 Even science and fine arts majors sometimes double major in Medieval Studies.
 A Medieval Studies major marks a graduate as distinctive, well-rounded, and intellectually curious.